Hossdaboss405/Airline-Manager-4-Bot/README.md

 ## Usage
 This bot is currently DONE with development and its functionality is PERFECT.
 It can currently automate the following tasks:
 - [x] Toggles for all auto functions
+- [x] Sidebar menu to change all settings to your liking and adjusting timings and much more
 - [x] Departing all planes
 - [x] Better autoprice when setting up new routes works for cargo and pax
 - [x] Auto-start Marketing campaign